Medical

 H9c2 cell line tissue culture

-H9c2 cell line originated from embryonic rat heart tissue were purchased from America Tissue Type Collection (Manassas, VA; catalog # CRL-1446).
+H9c2 cell lines originated from embryonic rat heart tissue and were purchased from the America Tissue Type Collection (Manassas, VA; catalogue # CRL-1446).
 The frozen cells in the vial were gently thawed for 2 minutes in a 37°C water bath and decontaminated by spraying with 70% ethanol.
-Then to generate a complete growth medium; the contents were transferred into centrifuge container containing DMEM supplemented with 10% FCS nutrients and 100 IU/ ml pencilling.
-Then seeded into T-75 flasks (catalogue #430641) and incubated at 30°C in a 5% CO2 for 24hrs.
-After achieving approximately 70% confluence the cultures were split into 3X T-75 flask.
+Then, to generate a complete growth medium, the contents were transferred into a centrifuge container containing DMEM supplemented with 10% FCS nutrients and 100 IU/ ml pencilling.
+Then, it was seeded into T-75 flasks (catalogue #430641) and incubated at 30°C in 5% CO2 for 24 hours.
+After achieving approximately 70% confluence, the cultures were split into 3X T-75 flasks.
 The culture medium was eliminated, and the cell layers were rinsed with 0.25% (w/v) Trypsin- 0.53 mM EDTA solution to abandon all traces of serum containing trypsin inhibitors.
-Then 3.0 ml of Trypsin-EDTA solution was added into the flask to observe cell layers detachments under microscope.
+Then, 3.0 ml of Trypsin-EDTA solution was added into the flask to observe cell layer detachments under a microscope.
 Cells were aspirated by gently pipetting 8.0 ml of complete growth medium.
-When the suspension cells were 70% confluent, the cardiomyocytes were reseeded into 6 Well plate and stored at -80 °C. The medium was renewed and reseeded within 2 days and the total passage number made were 20.
+When the suspension cells were 70% confluent, the cardiomyocytes were reseeded into 6 Well plates and stored at -80 °C. The medium was renewed and reseeded within 2 days, and the total passage number made was 20.

 Drug dilution

 DOX (Adriamycin® ) and MEL were bought from Sigma-Aldrich.
-DOX comes in 1mg and has a molecular mass of 544 g/mole and was dissolved in 1.8 ml water to make a 1mm DOX stoke solution.
-Then the 1mm (1000 μM) was diluted with 1:10 media to make the final working concentration 0.5 μM.
-Similarly, 2mg of MEL was weighed and mixed with 862 ul methanol to make a 10 mM (2.32 mg/ml) stock solution then diluted 1:10 media to produce the final working concentration of 1uM.
+DOX comes in 1mg and has a molecular mass of 544 g/mole.
+It was dissolved in 1.8 ml water to make a 1mm DOX stoke solution.
+Then, the 1mm (1000 μM) was diluted with 1:10 media to make the final working concentration 0.5 μM.
+Similarly, 2mg of MEL was weighed and mixed with 862 ul methanol to make a 10 mM (2.32 mg/ml) stock solution, then diluted 1:10 media to produce the final working concentration of 1uM.
 During this process the prepared MEL and DOX stock solutions were kept in Eppendorf tubes at -80°C, prior to experiment.

 Treatments